Majorana Dark Matter in a new B-L model: Dark Matter phenomenology

-\subsection{Scalar mediated}
+\subsubsection{Scalar mediated}

-The possible annihilation channels that can drive the relic density in the scalar portal scenario are shown in the Fig. \ref{hfeyn}.
-These channels can be either SM fermions, SM gauge bosons ($W,Z$) or Higgs sector scalars.
-The cross section for the annihilation channel into SM fermions is given by
+The possible annihilation channels that can drive the relic density in the scalar portal scenario are shown in the first five Feynman diagrams of Fig. \ref{hfeyn}.
+These channels can be either SM fermions, SM gauge bosons ($W,Z$), Higgs sector scalars and the massless physical Goldstone mode.
+The cross section for the annihilation channels into SM fermions and gauge bosons are given by